 These questions remind us of the importance of first impressions.
 We already know the value of a good first impression, but loss prevention management should ensure that we are practicing what we preach with customers and employees.

 Consider the case where a prospective employee is brought in for an interview.
 During this interview, the prospect is asked by loss prevention management to complete some paperwork and is given more detailed information about the job than originally advertised.
 The prospect is informed that he or she needs to agree to the current, although possibly out-of-date, employee handbook, sign a confidentiality agreement, and sign another paper agreeing to be charged for their background check and uniforms if hired.
 The prospect agrees, signs the papers, and is subsequently hired.

-You might think that this example is fictitious, but without revealing the employer, I do admit that all this happened to me during an entry-level job in loss prevention.
+You might think that this example is fictitious, but without revealing the employer, I will admit that all this happened to me at an entry-level LP job.
 It was later discovered that this same company was making a profit on the uniforms that it required its employees to buy brand new and at full price.
 In reality, many of these uniforms were worn and missing pieces, such as buttons and loops.